 I post book reviews of impossibly big reads on this blog.
-They’re the literary heavyweights, usually on the older side.
+They’re the literary heavyweights, on the older side.
 Don’t be afraid of a history lesson.
-A heavy classic needs only a big attitude, big ideas, and more than a little bit of profundity.
+A heavy classic book needs only a big attitude, big ideas, and more than a little bit of profundity.
 These books change the way people read.
-Some change the world.
-They’re a mountain range of world literature, high peaks that few dare to climb today.
+Some have changed the world.

 The Gulag Archipelago by Aleksandr Solzhenitsyn 704 pages Published in 1976